platformsh/platformsh-docs/docs/src/languages/php/ini.md

         memory_limit: "256M"
 ```

-It's also possible to provide a custom `php.ini` file in the repository in the root of the application (where your `.platform.app.yaml` file is).
+It's also possible to provide a custom `php.ini` file in the repository in [your app root](../../create-apps/app-reference.md#root-directory).

 ```ini
 ; php.ini